Saint-Brieuc: Culture

 Saint-Brieuc is one of the towns in Europe that host the IU Honors Program.

 The Cemetery of Saint Michel contains graves of several notable Bretons, and sculptures by Paul le Goff and Jean Boucher.
 Outside the wall is Armel Beaufils's statue of Anatole Le Braz.
 Le Goff, who was killed with his two brothers in World War I, is also commemorated in a street and with his major sculptural work La forme se dégageant de la matière in the central gardens, which also includes a memorial to him by Jules-Charles Le Bozec and work by Francis Renaud.

 The town of St. Brieux in Saskatchewan, Canada is named after Saint-Brieuc of Brittany.
 It was founded by immigrants from this region in Brittany.
 It was settled in the early 1900s.

 Demographics

 Inhabitants of Saint-Brieuc are called Briochins in French.

 Breton language

 In 2008, 3.98% of primary school children attended bilingual schools.

 Transport

-The Saint-Brieuc railway station, situated on the Paris–Brest railway, is connected by TGV Atlantique to Paris Montparnasse station, journey time is about 3 hours.
+The Saint-Brieuc railway station, situated on the Paris–Brest railway, is connected by TGV Atlantique to Paris Montparnasse station, with a journey time of about 3 hours.

 There are no scheduled air services from Saint-Brieuc – Armor Airport.

-Personalities
+Notable people

-Saint-Brieuc is hometown of many personalities:
+Saint-Brieuc has been the place of residence for many notable people.